 A practical illustration: Close your eyes and summon the image of some attractive shape—an elegant object, a familiar face, a significant scene.
 When you have it before your mind’s eye, ask yourself, perhaps vaguely at first but then more pointedly, what might have to be true for that wonder to occur.
 How could such an inquiry, refreshed by frequent recurrence to the inner experience itself, peter out into mere argumentation?
 It seems to me to consist of continual beginnings, impulses toward a truth which is just out of sight.

 Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
-This lecture was presented at St. Johns College in Annapolis in 1985.
-It appeared in The St. John’s Review (Volume 36, Number 3, Summer 1985) and is republished here with permission.
+This lecture was presented at St. John’s College in Annapolis in 1985.
+It appeared in The St. John’s Review (Volume 36, No. 3, Summer 1985) and is republished here with permission.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).